Geography of Sweden

 Sweden is a country in Northern Europe on the Scandinavian Peninsula.
-It borders Norway to the west; Finland to the northeast; and the Baltic Sea and Gulf of Bothnia to the south and east.
+It borders Norway to the west (which is one of Sweden’s non-EU neighbours); Finland to the northeast; and the Baltic Sea and Gulf of Bothnia to the south and east.
 At 450295 km2, Sweden is the largest country in Northern Europe, the fifth largest in Europe, and the 55th largest country in the world.

-Sweden has a 3218 km long coastline on its east, and the Scandinavian mountain chain (Scanderna) on its western border, separating it from Norway.
-It has maritime borders with Denmark, Germany, Poland, Russia, Lithuania, Latvia and Estonia, and it is also linked to Denmark (southwest) by the Öresund bridge.
+Sweden has a 3218 km long coastline on its east, and the Scandinavian mountain chain (Skanderna) on its western border, separating it from Norway.
+It has maritime borders with Denmark, Germany, Poland, Russia (another non-EU neighbour) Lithuania, Latvia and Estonia, and it is also linked to Denmark (southwest) by the Öresund bridge.
 It has an Exclusive Economic Zone of 160,885 km2.